2011-fakebook-project3/ng/README.md

 <li>

-Run each seperately in new terminal in base organization folder to start each project:
+Run each project seperately in new terminal window in base organization folder to start each project:

 ```
 cd ng/fakebook